Stewart Rhodes: Seditious-conspiracy conviction

 On January 13, 2022, Rhodes and nine other members of the Oath Keepers were arrested and charged with seditious conspiracy.
 On November 29, 2022, after a nine-week trial, along with Kelly Meggs, Rhodes was convicted of seditious conspiracy and evidence tampering regarding the January 6, 2021, United States Capitol attack.
+Rhodes was represented by Dallas attorneys James Lee Bright and Philip Linder.
 Their conviction was the first for seditious conspiracy since 1995.
 Prosecutors sought a 25-year sentence, which included a terrorism sentencing enhancement.
 On May 25, 2023, Rhodes received an 18-year sentence, and Meggs received a 12-year sentence.
 Each was also sentenced to three years' supervised release following their prison terms.

 Although Rhodes's sentence was the longest handed down, as of that time, to any of the charged conspirators, the Department of Justice on July 12, 2023, filed a notice of its intention to appeal to the United States Court of Appeals for the District of Columbia Circuit for longer terms for Rhodes and his co-defendants.
 Rhodes, Meggs, and the other convicted Oath Keepers also filed their appeals.
 Rhodes served his sentence at Federal Correctional Institution, Cumberland.